Dogo Argentino dog breed

 With a life expectancy of 9 to 15 years, the Dogo Argentino is a medium-lived breed.
 Overall a hardy breed, the Dogo Argentino benefits from routine vet check-ups and preventive care.

-Common health areas to discuss with your vet for sporting dogs breeds like the Dogo Argentino include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 Weight gain is not a major concern for most Dogo Argentinos, though a balanced diet and regular exercise are always important.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Dogo Argentino's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?